wincent/wincent/fig/README.md

 ## Overall structure

-Overall structure remains similar to Ansible, but I made some changes to better reflect the use case here;
+Overall structure remains similar to Ansible, but I made some changes to better reflect the use case here:

 - Configuration is divided into ["aspects"](../aspects) that contain:
   - A TypeScript `index.ts` that defines tasks to be executed.